As we get older the tough questions we don’t want to ask are swept under the rug, but it’s better to get prepared and

 Reaching a senior age, we all understand that there are things that we can’t do by ourselves anymore.
-Becoming conscious of deteriorating health, limited mobility and flexibility, and can be afraid of being dependent or a burden on loved ones.
+Becoming conscious of deteriorating health, limited mobility and flexibility and afraid of being dependent or a burden on loved ones.

 Australian Capital Territory’s (ACT) housing options advisory service is offering the following to those over 50 years of age with housing issues: